-A public-land Michigan buck hit the ground on the first day of rifle season, and it’s a big one.
+A public-land Michigan buck hit the ground on the first day of rifle season last year, and it was a big one.

-Hysell the buck at 8:10 a.m. the Wednesday before Thanksgiving with his .30-378 rifle at an incredible distance of 193 yards in the Manistee National Forest in Mason County.
+Hysell shot the buck at 8:10 a.m. the Wednesday before Thanksgiving in 2017 with his .30-378 rifle at an incredible distance of 193 yards in the Manistee National Forest in Mason County.

 Like what you see here?
 You can read more awesome hunting articles by Nathan Unger at the Bulldawg Outdoors blog.
 Follow him on Twitter @Bulldawgoutdoor, Instagram @Bulldawgoutdoors and subscribe on YouTube @Bulldawgoutdoors.

 Enjoy the outdoors?

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.